karjolamit/Camera_2D_Feature_Tracking/README.md

 | AKAZE | 166 | 157 | 161 | 155 | 163 | 164 | 173 | 175 | 177 | 179 | 168 | 8 |
 | SIFT | 138 | 132 | 124 | 137 | 134 | 140 | 137 | 148 | 159 | 137 | 139 | 1.89 - 5.10 |

-From above table, it is clearly evident that the FAST developed highest number of keypoint detections whereas HARRIS developed lowest number of keypoint detections.
+From above table, it is clearly evident that the FAST developed highest number of keypoint detections whereas HARRIS developed lowest number of keypoint detections for given set of images.

 ## MP.8 Performance Evaluation 2
 Count the number of matched keypoints for all 10 images using all possible combinations of detectors and descriptors.
 In the matching step, the BF approach is used with the descriptor distance ratio set to 0.8.

+NMP stands for Number of Matching Points

 | Detector Type | Descriptor Type | NMP Img 0 | NMP Img 1 | NMP Img 2 | NMP Img 3 | NMP Img 4 | NMP Img 5 | NMP Img 6 | NMP Img 7 | NMP Img 8 |
 | ------------- | --------------- | --------- | --------- | --------- | --------- | --------- | --------- | --------- | --------- | --------- |